KelsieJM/recon-file-validation-pipeline/README.md

 DCAs (Debt Collection Agencies) send weekly reconciliation files listing all active accounts they are currently working on.
 Occasionally these files contain accounts that have since been closed or returned to client.
-When loaded, the process fails with a vague, unreadable error message — requiring manual investigation by an analytics team to identify the failing accounts, followed by back-and-forth with the DCA to amend and resend.
+When loaded, the process fails with a vague, unreadable error message, requiring manual investigation by an analytics team to identify the failing accounts, followed by back-and-forth with the DCA to amend and resend.